inspirer/textmapper/download.md

 Building from Sources
 ==================

-You will need Java 8+, Ant or Maven.
+You will need Java 8+, and also Ant or Maven.

     $ cd tm-tool
     $ ant clean test deploy      (OR mvn clean install)